Fertmeneses/AI-quantum-noise-spectroscopy/README.md

 **[Website in development...]**

-As a postdoc in **The City College of New York** (CCNY, USA), I have combined my experimental skills in quantum sensing along with machine learning techniques.
+As a postdoc in **The City College of New York** (CCNY, USA), I have combined my experimental skills in quantum sensing along with artificial intelligence (AI) techniques.
 In collaboration with **University College London** (UCL, UK) and **Universidad Nacional de Córdoba** (UNC, Argentina), we published a research article titled **Toward Deep-Learning-Assisted Spectrally Resolved Imaging of Magnetic Noise**, in the journal *Physical Review Applied* in 2022.

 [Link to the research article](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.18.024004) 👈🏽.